 For those interested in exploring how the history merges with the present, you can explore the Emilio Wilson Park on the Dutch Side.
 The park acts as an outdoor museum.
-The preserved grounds of a colonial sugar plantation educate visitors about the gruesome beginnings of colonial rule while a restaurant right on the edge of the park showcases the modern flavor of the island.
+The preserved grounds of a colonial sugar plantation educate visitors about the gruesome beginnings of the colonial rule while a restaurant right on the edge of the park showcases the modern flavor of the island.
 The atmosphere does a good job of representing just how far the island has come.

 For those interested in learning more about the French Side’s military and naval history, you can visit Fort St. Louis in Marigot.
-Built in 1789, the fort overlooks Marigot Bay, a prime docking point for the French Side of the island.
+Built-in 1789, the fort overlooks Marigot Bay, a prime docking point for the French side of the island.
 Several of the archaeological societies on the island and in the Caribbean are working together to keep the Fort from falling into ruin.

 For the traveling grown-ups, a trip to the Topper’s Rhum Distillery on the Dutch Side is a must-do.
 You can take a tour and learn about the rum distilling process, taste a variety of their blends, and even try your hand at making some yourself!
 If you do this early enough in your trip, you won’t have to worry about packing the full bottle!